JensRantil/jensrantil.github.io/content/cqrs-event-sourcing-messaging-patterns.rst

 .. _aggregate root: http://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks_of_DDD

 In `Asynchronicity and feedback loops`_ we talked about the feedback loop of command validation.
-Event sourcing brings another architectural decisions to the table when it comes to feedback loop from the event
+Event sourcing brings other architectural decisions to the table when it comes to feedback loop from the event
 store:

 Failing disk writes
 '''''''''''''''''''
 Previously we've only dealt with the fact that network could go down.
-Luckily ZeroMQ makes sure that either a messages delivered once fully, or not at all.
+Luckily ZeroMQ (or similar technologies) makes sure that either a messages delivered once fully, or not at all.

-However, introducing an event store yields a new set of issues; writing an event store to the disk can fail because the disk is full, or because it's broken.
+However, introducing an event store yields a new set of issues; syncing an event store to the disk can fail because the disk is full, or because it's broken.